MokshSharma2006/Advance-Encryption-Tool/README.md

 BUILD A TOOL TO ENCRYPT AND DECRYPT FILES USING ADVANCED ALGORITHMS LIKE AES-256

 #TO-DO

 You have to save both of the files in same destination and then you have to run the cli_main.py file

+Also install the requirement.txt file as it contains liabraries for the project

+pip install requierment.txt